0xMordecai/environments/README.md

 ## Requirements

-Docker instaled in your machine
+Docker instaled in your machine/Vm

-KinD [Kubernetes in Docker] version 0.30.0 installed in your machine
+KinD [Kubernetes in Docker] version 0.30.0 installed in your machine/Vm

-terraform version 1.13.4 installed in your machine
+terraform version 1.13.4 installed in your machine/Vm